-The calculations of capital requirements refer to the fourth quarter of 2016 and are done on a group level.
+The calculations of capital requirements refer to the first quarter of 2017 and are done on a group level.
 The Pillar 2 capital requirements are based on FI's overall capital assessment in 2016.
-This includes the capital requirement for corporate exposures, which is presented in more detail in the memorandum FI:s supervision of banks' calculations of risk weights for exposure to corporates3.
+For the majority of firms this includes the capital requirement for corporate exposures, which is presented in more detail in the memorandum FI:s supervision of banks' calculations of risk weights for exposure to corporates3.